About AP® Calculus AB Exam

 - As we’ve mentioned before, if you performed well in math and precalculus in high school, you will be more likely to succeed in AP Calculus AB.

-The advantages of taking a core course like AP Calculus AB are multifold, and as we’ve seen, this subject comes with its challenges.
-Nevertheless, if you’re determined to pursue it and earn a good AP score, you’ll get access to many disciplines that may or may not require Math.
-However, if you're planning for a more rigorous course to take, you could opt for the AP Calculus BC exam.
-This course is a close cousin to AP Calc AB and just a tad more detailed in its curriculum.
+The advantages of taking a core course like AP Calculus AB are multifold, but as we’ve seen, this subject comes with its challenges.
+That said, if you’re determined, you can excel in the course and crush AP exam.
+If you're looking for a more rigorous course to take, you could opt for the AP Calculus BC exam.
+This course is a close cousin to AP Calc AB and covers two additional units in its curriculum.

 Should I Take AP Calculus AB or BC?